-I am a big proponent of seminar marketing.
-That’s because I have regularly used seminars to successfully build and grow my practice over the past 30 years.
+It’s no secret that I am a big proponent of seminar marketing.
+That’s because I have regularly used seminars to successfully build and grow my practice over the past 40 years.

 Benefits of Doing Seminars

 Before we get into how to start up the seminar marketing process, it’s important for you to understand the benefits of doing seminars.
 Some people believe that seminars are about educating people on estate planning or building your image and firm name in the community.
 While these may certainly be benefits that come from seminar marketing, there are far more important reasons why seminar marketing is one of the best ways to grow an estate planning practice.
 Some of the main benefits of doing seminars include:

 - Weeding out “time wasters” (who aren’t serious about engaging you) before scheduling (and wasting) a one-on-one meeting.

 - Better utilization of your time, by going over the same content at one time before several prospective clients, instead of holding initial 1-2 hour individual meetings for each prospect.